Epidemiological summary

 Overview of West Nile virus cases in EU/EEA and EU-neighbouring countries

-Figure 1.
-Distribution of locally acquired human West Nile virus infections in 2026 as of 27 May .
+Spatial distribution of locally acquired cases of West Nile virus infection in 2026 as of 24 June

-Spatial distribution of locally acquired West Nile virus disease cases in 2026 as of 27 May.
+Download the map of the distribution of locally acquired cases of West Nile virus infection in 2026 as of 24 June.

 Download the data